takugian/quick-tutorials-with-aws/dynamodb/dynamotable/README.md

 # dynamotable

-This project creates a DynamoDB table.
+This project creates a DynamoDB table with server-side encryption enabled.

 ## Helpful links